hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-structured-selects.md

-## Structured SELECTs
+## Nitro Structured Selects

-Structured SELECTs enhance the flat select model by adding a structure to the result set.
-Instead of a List of VOs, these queries can return fully named, fully type tree-like structures of VOs using collections and association tags.
+Nitro Structured Selects enhance the flat select model by adding a structure to the result set.
+Instead of a List of VOs, these queries can return fully named, fully typed compounded VOs and/or tree-like structures of VOs using collections and association tags.

 This strategy can be very effective to resolve the "N + 1" problem when accessing data.
 It does have drawbacks so care needs to be take to make the most of this strategy.

-## Preserving Behavior by Returning Multiple VOs
+## Preserving Behavior by Returning Multiple VOs per Row

 Typically, the developer will enhance the behavior of the value objects, maybe adding properties, maybe adding methods.
-However, the VOs produced by a flat SELECT don't include this additional behavior; a flat SELECT includes all the columns but produces a whole different VO that is totally unrelated to the main VO of the table.
+However, the VOs produced by a flat SELECT don't include these additional properties or behavior; a flat SELECT includes all the columns of the query, but produces a whole different VO that is unrelated to the main VO of the table.

 Structured SELECTs can capture the columns of a SELECT statement in one or more table (or view) VOs.
 For example, the query below: